learn-co-students/module-1-code-challenge-round-1-nyc04-seng-ft-0-object-relations-code-challenge---drivein-1588081613/README.md

 #### DriveIn

-- `DriveIn#screens`
+XX- `DriveIn#screens`
-  - Returns an array of all movie screens at this drive-in.
+  XX - Returns an array of all movie screens at this drive-in.

 ### Aggregate Methods